awsdocs/aws-php-developers-guide/doc_source/ses-verify.rst

 List Email Domains
 ==================

-Retrieve a list of email domains submitted in the current AWS Region, regardless of verification status.
+To retrieve a list of email domains submitted in the current AWS Region, regardless of verification status use the the :SES-api:`ListIdentities <API_ListIdentities>`operation.

 **Imports**